“How to stay in Europe longer within the Schengen Countries or Area?”

 » Apply for Citizenship

 This (citizenship) is more of an option for those who are really focused on staying in the Schengen Area indefinitely.
 Obtaining this can be done through different ways:

 …with a European in the Schengen Area.
 On average, it takes 3 years; some can only take a year.

 Through Purchase or Investments

-If you got the money, you can obtain an EU citizenship through investments or purchase of property (or even purchase of citizenship).
+If you got the money, you can obtain EU citizenship through investments or the purchase of property (or even the purchase of citizenship).
 Examples of these countries are Austria, Hungary, Lithuania, Malta, and Slovakia.
 Take note that the price to pay can start at $320,000+ to millions.
 There are also Schengen member states like the Netherlands and France that offer residency permits for a limited period of time, in exchange for payments or investments at a minimum of $300,000+.